isomerpages/moe-tjc-ecg/_programmes/WOW Programme.md

 process, they hone soft and hard skills, gain invaluable insight into the demands of a particular industry and develop a higher level of metacognition when attempting to solve a given problem.</p>
+<p>W.O.W!
+Programme runs at the beginning of the Year 5 in the period of
+January to February.</p>
 <p></p>
 <h4>Broad Categories of Partners</h4>
 <ul data-tight="true" class="tight">